Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 annotation are appended to the user-specified annotation by default.
 Also annotations are automatically adjusted if `remove_empty_columns` and `remove_empty_rows` are set to `TRUE`.

 ### oncoPrint as a Heatmap {#oncoprint-as-a-heatmap}

-`oncoPrint()` actually returns a `Heatmap` object, so you can add more Heatmaps or annotations horizontally or vertically to visualize more complicated associations.
+`oncoPrint()` actually returns a `Heatmap` object, so you can add more heatmaps and annotations horizontally or vertically to visualize more complicated associations.

 Following example adds a heatmap horizontally.
-Remember you can also add row annotations to the heatmap list.
+Remember you can always add row annotations to the heatmap list.

 ```r